 Consequences of wearing the wrong size shoe

-Hammertoe is a problem which is characterized by the bending of one or both joints of the second, third, fourth, or fifth toe.
+Hammertoe is a problem that is characterized by the bending of one or both joints of the second, third, fourth, or fifth toe.
 Normally it starts as a mild deformity but over time it worsens.
 Hammertoes are of two types:

 - Flexible hammertoes - This is a mild form of hammer toes as it is at the developmental stage and are still movable at the joints.